 Honoring Richard Bush, Joey Cattone, Lanny Langston, and Jane Van Camp

 Every year Arts and Culture El Dorado bestows the Normadene Carpenter Award, which recognizes extraordinary commitment to culture and creativity.
-This year we are honoring the memory of four bright lights in our community who were great supporters of the arts.
+In 2020 we honored the memory of four bright lights in our community who were great supporters of the arts.

-At the present time, due to coronavirus restrictions, the 2020 Normadene Carpenter Awards will be celebrated virtually.
-We invite the community to join us in recognizing the life and legacy of these four extraordinary individuals, whom we lost recently in a short span of months.
+Due to coronavirus restrictions, the 2020 Normadene Carpenter Awards were celebrated virtually.
+We invited the community to join us in recognizing the life and legacy of these four extraordinary individuals, whom we lost recently in a short span of months.

 Donations to the Normadene Carpenter Award help support Arts and Culture El Dorado's ongoing programs.
 As a special honor this year, we have established a Young Artist Award in the name of each of our 2020 Honorees, to be awarded on an annual basis.
 Please scroll down to read more about the Young Artist Awards.

 Dick Bush earned his PhD in Metallurgical and Materials Science Engineering at Stanford University in 1961.
 In 1973, he established Madroña Vineyards, one of the first vineyards and wineries in El Dorado County.
 Dick was passionate about the arts in all forms and was a longtime supporter of the El Dorado County Community Concert Association and El Dorado Arts Council (now Arts and Culture El Dorado), for whom he served as a board member.
 He and his wife Leslie assisted in funding theaters to showcase El Dorado County’s talent.
 Dick was also a member of the American River Conservancy and cared deeply about any environmental issue that affected his community.